MathisHammel/kara71.github.io/_posts/2019-04-07-SpamAndFlags-Fermat.md

 This weekend, I played SpamAndFlags CTF Teaser 2019, which was a very interesting CTF.
 I didn't play for too long, having another CTF and the Google Code Jam quals at the same time, but there was a particular task that I immediately fell in love with : the goal was to find a counter-example to Fermat's last theorem in order to get a flag.

-Fermat's last theorem states that there are no x,y,z > 1 and n > 3 such that a^n + b^n = c^n.
+Fermat's last theorem states that there are no x,y,z > 0 and n > 3 such that a^n + b^n = c^n.
 This famous conjecture made by Pierre de Fermat around year 1630 was proven to be true by Andrew Wiles in 1994.

-Of course, we are not asked to find a counter-example in the general case, which would of course be impossible.
+We are not asked to find a counter-example in the general case, which would obviously be impossible.
 The checker is flawed, and we have to find an example that the checker accepts.

 ```c
 #include <stdio.h>